 It definitely can’t be found on a map.
-The Golden Triangle denotes the road between three momentous locations of North India – Delhi, Agra, and Jaipur.
+The Golden Triangle of India denotes the road between three momentous locations of North India – Delhi, Agra, and Jaipur.

-Each stop taking almost half a day to journey via road, for keen photographers who are planning a Golden Triangle photography tour planning for a 10-day trip is the best option as there is simply too much to capture.
-Right from massive spice markets to ancient monuments like the Qutub Minar, the golden triangle is the leading choice for holding photography tours in India for many top photographers and for good reason.
+Each stop taking almost half a day to journey via road, for keen photographers who are planning India’s famous Golden Triangle tour planning for a 10-day trip is the best option as there is simply too much to capture.
+Right from massive spice markets to ancient monuments like the Qutub Minar, the golden triangle is the leading choice for holding photography tours in India for many top photographers, and for good reason.

 First Stop – Delhi